How I built a music bot for virtual meetings on jitsi and hangouts

 Nowadays, our daily interactions are mostly through virtual meetings for work events, catching up with friends, or even taking classes online.
 But, have you ever wanted to enjoy music in your meetings that all participants can listen to at the same time while chatting as normal?

-We were familiar with applications like which had many , but we needed a browser-based conference experience which did not require login authentication for participants — which was user friendly for all members of our community with varying technological backgrounds.
-We tested and compared the best free web-based meeting options and narrowed down the list to and , of which we took the former and built our own secure self-hosted browser-based zoom clone using .
+We were familiar with applications like discord which had many third party music bots options, but we needed a browser-based conference experience which did not require login authentication for participants — which was user friendly for all members of our community with varying technological backgrounds.
+We tested and compared the best free web-based meeting options and narrowed down the list to jitsi meet and hangouts, of which we took the former and built our own secure self-hosted browser-based zoom clone using the open source code.

 The solution we hacked together would prove useful for not just us, but dance studios, fitness classes, lecturers, and so much more.
 And the best thing, it's completely FREE.
 So today, we'll be teaching you how to add a music bot to any browser-based conferencing app to enhance your virtual meeting experience.